Skip to Main Content

 > Scroll down and click on: Padrones, 1752-1865

-Once you are in, scroll down and click on the camera to access different sections of digitized microfilm.
+Once you are in, scroll down and click on the camera to access different sections of the digitized microfilm.